2021 GLOBAL REPORTING INITIATIVE ISSUE BRIEF

 Key Players: Our financial strategies and long-term objectives are set and directed by the Executive Leadership Team with input and influence from the Board of Directors.

-As a farmer-owned cooperative and consumer packaged goods brand, our relationship with our 80 farmer-owners is unique: the families are both the owners of the business and the suppliers of a portion of the milk for our products.
+As a farmer-owned cooperative and consumer packaged goods brand, our relationship with our nearly 80 farmer-owners is unique: the farmer families are both the owners of the business and the suppliers of a portion of the milk for our products.
 Our farmer-owners receive milk payments plus a distribution of earnings based on the company’s financial performance.
 Milk pricing faces volatile commodity prices, which significantly affect business viability.
 To ensure our dairy farmers maintain a stable and viable income source, TCCA pays farmer-owners a premium above commodity price.
-During COVID-19, for example, our model supported our farmer-owners through an especially unpredictable market period.
-As milk prices dropped in the early stages of the pandemic, we were able to flex increased premium payments when the dairy farmers needed support the most.
+During 2020-2021, for example, our model supported our farmer-owners through an especially unpredictable market period.
+As milk prices dropped in the early stages of the pandemic, we were able to flex increased premium payments when the dairy farmers needed this support most.
 Our structure as a farmer-owned cooperative allows us to dedicate resources and planning capacity to long-term strategies and objectives.
 Unlike publicly traded companies that have a short-term perspective of financial gains, we take a generational approach.
 Our strategy aims to achieve long-term revenue and profit growth by offering differentiated, branded products of the highest quality, serving as value-added allies for our retailers and building deep connections with our consumers.

 Over the past several years, TCCA’s business has expanded distribution, diversified our product portfolio and grown into a recognized, nationwide brand.
 The national expansion growth strategy started in 2018 and has yielded positive results.
 Much of this growth is credited toward expanded distribution in our cheese and ice cream businesses; healthier pricing promotional activity; and stronger customer relationships.